 11. Dark Chocolate

 Dark chocolate contains a lot of health benefits that you won’t be able to find in milk chocolate or white chocolate.
-You'll get an extreme concentration of flavonols if you eat dark chocolate made from at least 70 percent cocoa.
+You'll get an extreme concentration of flavonols if you eat a dark chocolate bar made from at least 70 percent cocoa.

 Flavonols boast strong antioxidant and naturally soothing qualities that benefit brain health.
 One flavonol, epicatechin, was found to be very beneficial in supporting memory and processing skills.
-Fueling these skills before a test could be all the help you need to ensure a passing test score.

 Eggs are one of the most nutritious foods you can eat as they are packed with protein, vitamins, minerals, “healthy” fats, and trace nutrients.
 They make this list because of their high concentration of choline.